algorand/go-algorand/docs/participation_key_lifecycle.md

 deleting old keys (and installing, updating, etc) are performed asynchronously.
 The cache is manually updated when async operations are initiated to ensure it always represents the current state.

+# Appendix 1: Key Registration Delay and Overlapping keys

+When a key is registered, there is a delay of 320 rounds before it can be used.
+The number 320 is defined by the **balanceRound** function, which derives it from the **SeedRefreshInterval** and **SeedLookback** consensus settings.
+This delay is intended to circumvent some specific attacks related to registering new voting keys at a high frequency.
+See the research papers for those details, here we'll focus on some implications of this property.

+* When an account is brought online for the first time, it doesn't vote until 320 rounds after it was registered.
+* When an account renews its voting keys by installing a new set of keys and registering them, there is a 320 round window where the old keys are still used.
+During this window you must not remove first set of keys from the node or else your account will not vote properly.

+# Appendix 2: On-chain Storage

+When a key registration transaction is evaluated, public keys required to verify votes from that account are written to the account record.
+This is the only on-chain component for voting keys.

+Each participating node will accumulate votes and write them to a **Certificate** which serves to validate the block.
+The certificate would be validated using the public keys stored in each account.
+Because there are many nodes accumulating votes at the same time, it is possible to have multiple correct but different certificates validating the same block.